AlekS-V1/13th-element/README.md

 - 🪑 **Furniture filter** — browse categories with lazy loading for performance.
 - ⚡ **Fast ordering** — modal window in just a few clicks.
 - ❓ **FAQ & reviews** — help users make confident purchase decisions.

 ---

+## 🏗️ Website Structure

+### 1️⃣ Hero Section

+- 🏠 Title: _“Create your perfect home”_
+- ✨ Subtitle: _“Discover a collection of stylish and comfortable furniture that transforms your space.”_
+- 🎯 Purpose: attract user attention, set the brand tone (elegance + functionality).

+### 2️⃣ Furniture Showcase

+- 🪑 Categories of furniture with model previews.
+- ➕ “Show more” button for lazy loading additional images.
+- 🎯 Purpose: balance between performance and user desire to see more options.

+### 3️⃣ About Us

+- 📖 Mission: create coziness and functionality in every home.
+- 🔑 Focus: modern design, durability, affordability.
+- 🎯 Purpose: build trust and brand identity.

+### 4️⃣ FAQ

+- ❓ Example questions:
+  - 🚚 How is furniture delivered?
+  - 🎨 Can I choose color or material?
+  - 🔄 Can I return the product?
+  - 🛠️ Do you provide assembly service?
+  - 💳 How can I pay?
+- 🎯 Purpose: remove barriers before purchase, provide quick answers.

+### 5️⃣ Customer Feedback

+- 💬 Block with satisfied customer reviews.
+- 🎯 Purpose: social proof, increase trust.

+### 6️⃣ Header & Footer

+- 🔝 **Header:** navigation through main sections (Furniture, About Us, FAQ, Feedback).
+- 🔚 **Footer:** © 2025 Relume, contact information.
+- 🎯 Purpose: complete the page, provide access to key links.

+---